+- a.
+Cambodian national;

-- 1. Be of Cambodian nationality; - 2.
-Be more than twenty five (25) years old on the day of admission as a member of the Institute; - 3.
-Be in full possession of civil rights; - 4.
-Not have been found guilty for any crime or offence witnessed by a clean record delivered by the relevant authorities; - 5.
-Hold the certified public accountant diploma or a diploma deemed equivalent by the Registration Committee of certified public accountants and statutory auditors.
+- b. be more than twenty five(25) years old on the day of admission as a member of KICPAA;

+- c. be in full possession of civil rights;

+- d. have not been found guilty for any crime or offence; and - e. holder of a certified public accountant diploma or a diploma deemed equivalent by KICPAA's Registration Committee of CPA and Statutory Auditors.